 In the acting and modelling world, black and white head shots are commonplace in portfolios.
 If you want to diversify your photography portfolio, it would be a good idea to add this skill to it.

 Head shots are laid back and can be a lot of fun; you can just play around, trying to come up with something creative.

 Why Black and White Headshots?

-Most of us can assume what the skin colour is going to be like in black and white so colour isn’t that important, what is important though is the effect that it has on form and structure of a face—you can see these details much more clearly.
+Most of us can imagine the true skin colour from a black and white photo, so colour isn’t that important.
+What is important is the effect that it has on the form and structure of a face—you can see these details much more clearly.

 Hiding Certain Features